How to find the hypotenuse of a triangle?

 The hypotenuse is the longest side of a right-angled triangle.
 A right-angled triangle is a triangle with 3 sides and an angle of 90 degrees.
 The hypotenuse is always on the opposite side of the right angle.

 To calculate the length of the hypotenuse we can use the Pythagorean theorem.
 Pythagorean theorem is the relation between the length of the different sides of a right triangle.

 c = √(a² + b²)

-In the formula is C the hypotenuse.
-A and B are the 2 shortest straight sides connected to the right 90 degrees angle.
+In the formula C is the hypotenuse.
+A and B are the 2 shortest sides that are directly connected to the right angle of 90 degrees.

 Frequently Asked Questions

 You can find answers of frequently asked questions about our tool in the list below.
 Is your specific question not in the list?
 Please send us a message via Facebook or Instagram.